maxi-blocks/maxi-blocks/readme.txt

 10. Use the transform function for shape mask layers: Learn to manipulate design elements effectively with our guide on using the transform function for shape mask layers.
 11. Set automatic image size ratios: See how to set automatic image size ratios to maintain consistent visuals throughout your entire website.
 12. Load an icon from the editing experience: Simplify your design process with our easy-to-follow method for loading icons directly from your editing experience.

-== Changelog ==

-_Updates: 10 September 2023_

-Update: Overhauled styles, metadata, and fonts management processes
-Update: Integrated PHP for block and attribute registration
-Update: Enhanced code optimization and general performance
-Update: Plugin's user interface for a better user experience
-Update: Maxi blocks are now compatible with Synced Patterns (formerly Reusable Blocks)
-Update: Strengthened support for Site Editor
-Update: Refined error handling for Dynamic Content
-Update: Introduced a new loading animation for the Template Library Maxi block
-Update: UI enhancements for margin and padding settings
-Update: Introduced a new Context Loop icon
-Update: Added a character limit option for titles within Dynamic Content
-Update: Updated button icon customization with "before" and "after" options in Custom CSS
-Update: Optimized native Gutenberg blocks to work seamlessly with Style Cards
-Update: Modified scroll effects to utilize the transform property instead of position for better performance
-Update: Enabled image positioning without needing the fit wrapper option.
-Fix: Corrected column width issue for Repeater
-Fix: Fixed transform target for Interaction Builder
-Fix: Implemented an option to ensure equal size for Divider canvas
-Fix: Adjusted Repeater to set height based on content
-Fix: Resolved Repeater's block movement bug
-Fix: Fixed row scheme alterations for nested blocks within rows using Repeater
-Fix: Re-introduced the sign-in button for expired plugin activations
-Fix: Addressed Interaction Builder target issues with Repeater enabled
-Fix: Rectified callout arrow positioning

-_Updates: 23 August 2023_

-* Update: Added Dynamic Content link to the Icon Maxi block
-* Update: Modified PHP code to prevent potential PHP warnings
-* Update: Updated NPM packages
-* Update: Automated tests for compatibility with WordPress 6.3 in the environment
-* Fix: Restored Link Control functionality after WordPress 6.3 update
-* Fix: Fixed the saving of styles after using preview mode in Gutenberg
-* Fix: Corrected the saving of styles when using the autosave feature in Gutenberg
-* Fix: Resolved Maxi database tables creation issue on plugin activation users w/o admin permissions
-* Fix: Image uploading issue when comments were disabled under settings/discussion
-* Fix: Gutenberg block styles in the Editing Experience when the setting "Affect Gutenberg native blocks inside MaxiBlocks" is enabled

-== Upgrade Notice ==

-New version of MaxiBlocks is available.
-Upgrade for improved security, more stable experience, important bug fixes or interface refinements.
-For peace of mind create a backup of your database first, or try the update on a staging site.
-Use the rollback feature in the plugin settings if needed.